comunica/incremunica/README.md

 Furthermore, this will add [pre-commit hooks](https://www.npmjs.com/package/pre-commit) to build, lint and test.
 These hooks can temporarily be disabled at your own risk by adding the `-n` flag to the commit command.

+### pull requests
+If you want to contribute to Incremunica, please fork the repository and create a pull request.
+The master branch will always be equal to the latest stable release to npm.
+So, for minor changes, please create a pull request to the `next/minor` branch.
+Once enough features are added to the `next/minor` branch, a new patch or minor version will be released to npm, and the branch will be merged into the `master` branch.
+Major changes should be created on a new branch, and once they are stable, they can be merged into the `next/major` branch.
+Incremunica generally follows the major release cycle of Comunica.

 ## License
 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/)